JonathanDeLaCruz/String-Manipulation/README.md

 Once the extension is installed, simply use it in your code by  :

-1.- Minimize a string to certain numbers of characters.
+1.- Minimize to certain numbers of characters.
 ```php
 use joan\string\StringManipulation;